Introduction to Online Convex Optimization: Statistical Learning Theory

 The conclusion of the previous theorem is that the space of possible concepts being considered in a learning problem needs to be restricted for any meaningful guarantee.
 Thus, learning theory concerns itself with concept classes, also called hypothesis classes, which are sets of possible hypotheses from which one would like to learn.
 We denote the concept (hypothesis) class by $\H = \{h : \X \mapsto \Y\}$.

-Common examples of learning problems that can be formalized in this model and the corresponding definitions include: \begin{itemize} \item The problem of optical character recognition has the domain $\X$ of all $n \times n$ bitmap images for some integer $n$, the label set $\Y$ is the latin alphabet, and the concept $C$ maps a bitmap into the character depicted in the image.
+Common examples of learning problems that can be formalized in this model and the corresponding definitions include: \begin{itemize} \item Optimal character recognition: In the problem of optical character recognition the domain $\X$ consists of all $n \times n$ bitmap images for some integer $n$, the label set $\Y$ is a certain alphabet, and the concept $C$ maps a bitmap image into the character depicted in it.
 A common (finite) hypothesis class for this problem is the set of all decision trees with bounded depth.